crossbario/autobahn-python/examples/rpc/calculator/README.md

 A browser based UI is included which uses AutobahnJS to access the decimal calculator service.

-Further, since it's a standard WAMP service, any WAMP client can use the decimal calculator.
+Further, since it's a standard WAMP service, any WAMP client can use the service.
+You could access it i.e. from a native Android app via AutobahnAndroid or from a remote AutobahnPython based client.

 Running